cloudbase/garm/doc/github_credentials.md

 GARM has the option to use both [Personal Access Tokens (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or a [GitHub App](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app).

-If you'll use a PAT, you'll have to grant access for the following scopes:
+If you'll use a PAT (classic), you'll have to grant access for the following scopes:

 * ```public_repo``` - for access to a repository
 * ```repo``` - for access to a private repository